Megali Sterna: In Greece

-After the Second Balkan War, Cugunci came under Greece sovereignty.
+After the Second Balkan War, Cugunci came under Greek sovereignty.
 The Cugunci Sector of the Macedonian front was the scene of fighting between the Bulgarians and the Entente forces dominated by the Armée d'Orient (1915–1919).
 A number of photos from this time have survived.

 In 1913, after the Second Balkan War, the village was in Greece.
 Its population emigrated to Bulgaria and was replaced by Greek refugees who were resettled there.
 In 1926 the village was renamed Megali Sterna.
 Pontian refugees from Varkenes in the Kars region of Turkey settled in the village.
 In 1928, the population of the village was entirely refugee with 124 families and 445 refugees.

 To the north of the village is the church of the Exaltation of the Holy Cross which is a post-Byzantine three-aisled basilica of the middle of the 19th century and has been characterised as a monument in need of special state preservation.
 The Church of the Exaltation of the Holy Cross from the middle of the 19th century was declared a historical monument on June 27, 1987.